 THE THREE FACES OF EVE (1957) B/W widescreen 91m dir: Nunnally Johnson

-w/Joanne Woodward, David Wayne, Lee J. Cobb, Edwin Jerome, Alena Murray, Nancy Kulp, Douglas Spencer, Terry Ann Ross, Ken Scott, Mimi Gibson
+w/Joanne Woodward, David Wayne, Lee J. Cobb, Edwin Jerome, Alena Murray, Nancy Kulp, Douglas Spencer, Terry Ann Ross, Ken Scott, Mimi Gibson, Alistair Cooke

 Woodward's Oscar-winning performance as a woman with three distinct personalities.

-From Variety's review of the film: "Three Faces of Eve is based on a true-life case history recorded by two psychiatrists -- Corbett H. Thigpen and Hervey M. Cleckly --- and which was a popular-selling book [on which director Johnson based his screenplay].
-It is frequently an intriguing, provocative motion picture, but director Nunnally Johnson's treatment of the subject matter makes the film neither fish nor foul [sic].
-Johnson shifts back and forth -- striving for comedy at one point and presenting a documentary case history at another.
+From Variety's review of the film: "Three Faces of Eve is based on a true-life case history recorded by two psychiatrists -- Corbett H. Thigpen and Hervey M. Cleckley --- and which was a popular-selling book [on which director Johnson based his screenplay].
+It is frequently an intriguing, provocative motion picture, but director Nunnally Johnson's treatment of the subject matter makes the film neither fish nor fowl.
+Johnson shifts back and forth --- striving for comedy at one point and presenting a documentary case history at another.

 "However, it is notable for the performance of Joanne Woodward as the woman with the triple personality.
 The three personalities Woodward is called upon to play are (1) a drab, colorless Georgia housewife, (2) a mischievous, irresponsible sexy dish, and (3) a sensible, intelligent and balanced woman.